Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Do you want the most insane landscape as your backdrop for your big day?
 Cape Split is otherworldly and just jaw-dropping.
 You can hike to this stunning location as well, but it is a 12km hike in total (there and back).
 We think a boat tour where you can see the view is better for an elopement day!

-Pros: Insane views, get married on a boat in the Bay of Fundy (highest tides in the world!), totally secluded with a private tour, very accessible
+Pros: Insane views, get married on a boat in the Bay of Fundy (highest tides in the world!), totally secluded with a private tour with Cape Split Where Its At Tours, very accessible

 Want to do something epic for your elopement on the east coast?
 Vision Air services offers stunning tours over Nova Scotia and private trips to the iconic Sambro Island.